bitprj/BitCamp/repo_logistics/README.md

 This is the `homework/` in your camp's [subdirectory](https://github.com/emsesc/BitCamp/tree/sample-camp/repo_logistics/sample-camp).
 This contains all of the files needed to create your camp's Learning Lab.

-**Purpose:** To easily sync response files and other Learning Lab materials, placing all files under this subdirectory makes your life easier.
-This also keeps all files related to the camp in one place for easy access.
+**Purpose:** To keep all files related to the camp in one place, please place all files under this subdirectory for easy access.

-*We will not go over the file structure in this markdown file, so refer to the [`learning_lab`](https://github.com/bitprj/BitCamp/tree/master/repo_logistics/learning_lab) subdirectory for documentation on Learning Lab components.*
+*Refer to the [`learning_lab`](https://github.com/bitprj/BitCamp/tree/master/repo_logistics/learning_lab) subdirectory to go over the file structure in this markdown file.

 ### :file_folder: [Week Folders](https://github.com/emsesc/BitCamp/blob/sample-camp/repo_logistics/sample-camp)

 **What is it?**

-These are directories within the camp [subdirectory](https://github.com/emsesc/BitCamp/blob/sample-camp/repo_logistics/sample-camp) that organize the content by weeks.
+These are [subdirectories](https://github.com/emsesc/BitCamp/blob/sample-camp/repo_logistics/sample-camp) that organize the content by weeks.
 Create as many as you need accordingly to the camp's weeks.

-**Purpose:** These directories each contain the week's README.md (individual week description), livestream, and homework.
+**Purpose:** Each directory contain the week's README.md (individual week description), livestream, and homework.

 ### :open_file_folder: [Inside the Week Folders](https://github.com/emsesc/BitCamp/blob/sample-camp/repo_logistics/sample-camp/week1)

 **What is it?**

-Inside the Week Directories, there are three components: code, videos, and the README.md (individual week description).
+These consist of three components: code, videos, and the README.md (individual week description).

 * **`code`**: this contains the **code** you will use in the livestream.
 * **`videos`**: this contains the **video recordings** of the livestream.